ilincavultur/MCM/README.txt

 Comments for checking my assignment:

 I used the Oxygen Editor for this assignment.
-The project is called Assignment2.xpr
+The project is called Assignment2.xpr Each task's files are found in the respective folders.
+All the files are also copied in the same place as the Assignment2.xpr project, because otherwise Oxygen couldn't find the files.

 Task1
 No comments